-So what can you do to protect yourself if you are stalked?
+So what can you do to protect yourself from a stalker?
 Here’s what the experts recommend:

 - Contact local authorities and ask for a restraining order.

-- Make sure the harassment is officially noted in police records.
+- Make sure the harassment is officially in police records.

 - Keep detailed records of all incidents.

 - Whenever possible, record, videotape or photograph encounters.

 - Warn family, neighbors and co-workers not to give out personal information about you to anyone.

 - At work, have visitors and calls screened.
 Tell building security about your situation.

 - Secure your home and make certain your security system is always armed.

 - Vary your daily routine and don’t walk alone.